Category filter

 .

-Time delay is set in seconds.
-If not provided, the script returns an output to enter the inactivity limit in seconds as an argument.
+The time delay is set in seconds (1 to 60) in the Arguments field.
+If the argument field is either left empty or set to a value of 0, the script returns an output to enter the inactivity limit in seconds as an argument.

 1 |